Last Updated 3 May 2022

 This website is operated by KPMG Albania Shpk, NUIS J91619001D, having its seat and registered address at Rr.
-Abdi Toptani, Torre Drin, 3d floor, ap.32/1, Tirana, Albania (“KPMG”, “we” or “us”), an Albanian limited liability company, a member firm of the KPMG network of independent member firms affiliated with KPMG International Cooperative (“KPMG International”), a Swiss entity.
+Abdi Toptani, Torre Drin, 3d floor, ap.32/1, Tirana, Albania (“KPMG”, “we” or “us”), an Albanian limited liability company, a member firm of the global KPMG organization of independent member firms affiliated with KPMG International Limited (“KPMG International”), a a private English company limited by guarantee.
 KPMG International does not provide client services.

 1. Who are we?